yvonneitan/yvonne-itangishaka-capstone-project-client/README.md

     ```
     - Day 13-14: Deployment and Demo Preparation
-        - Deploy Application: Deploy the client and server projects to a production environment (e.g., Heroku, Vercel).
+        - Deploy Application: Deploy the client and server projects to a production environment (Netlify, Heroku, Vercel).
         - Prepare for Demo: Create presentation materials and prepare for demonstration.
     ```
 ## Future Implementations

-Your project will be marked based on what you committed to in the above document.
-Here, you can list any additional features you may complete after the MVP of your application is built, or if you have extra time before the Capstone due date.
+- Intergrade tasks into calender
+- Set up reminders
+- Implementt log in to completion
+- forgot password Functionality
+- Expand to groups tasks and collaborations